Go ballistic on the best beans in town as the LCF returns

 The festival is the flagship event of UK Coffee Week (May 4-10) and features fundraising events in aid of Project Waterfall, a charity that delivers clean water projects to coffee producing countries.

 Features for 2015 include a new multi-disciplinary barista competition called the Coffee Masters, in which some of the world’s best baristas compete for a £5,000 cash prize.
-There will also be a pop-up serving dishes from OCR’s highly-rated café in Leonard Street.
+There will be food courtesy of Arancini Bros, Herman ze German and St John Bakery.
 And La Marzocco will once again be running its True Artisan Café pop-up coffee shop, raising money for Project Waterfall, the festival’s chosen charity.

 Also featuring this year is the Coffee Art Project competition, which showcases artistic creativity by inviting both up-and-coming and established artists – in any medium – to submit an original piece about the concept of 'coffee' or a 'coffee shop experience'.
 The winning artist will receive a cash prize of £ 1,500 and five other shortlisted runners-up will receive £250.
 London Coffee Festival visitors will be able to vote for their favourite piece.